Aider-AI/aider/docs/faq.md

 ## Aider isn't editing my files?

-Sometimes GPT will reply with some code changes that won't get applied to your local files.
+Sometimes GPT will reply with some code changes that don't get applied to your local files.
 In these cases, aider might say something like "Failed to apply edit to *filename*".

 This usually happens because GPT is not specifying the edits